 ECH achieves significant increase in Emergency Department patient satisfaction scores

-Patients who visit ECH or one of its community-based health centers are sent a survey upon discharge by Press Ganey (the organization that conducts ECH surveys).
-These surveys measure patient perception.
-ECH is scored from 0-100 - patients choose one of four responses (Very Poor = 0; Very Good = 100).
+Patients who visit our hospital or one of our health centers are sent a survey upon discharge.
+Much like the HCAHPS survey these surveys measure patient perception.
+We are scored from 0-100 and patients choose one of four responses (Very Poor = 0; Very Good= 100).

-The chart represents ECH data reported from January 2012 - November 2012.
+The rates displayed in below are our data reported from January 2013 - December 2013.
+They are the overall scores for each department listed.
 Timing of this information is based on release of information from Press Ganey.